babs4sure86/Autism_Prediction/README.md

 * For Adaboost, only the A predictors are important and they have almost equal importance except A3 and A4 In general, responses to questions A1-A10 mostly determine whether a child will develop autism or not.

+Feature importances for toddler dataset
 ![Feature Importances (Toddler)](/photos/Children.png)

-<div align="center"> *Feature importances for toddler dataset.
-The most important predictor in the best model A4*

 <figure>
   <img src="/photos/Children.png" alt=".." title="Optional title" />
   <figcaption>Feature importances for toddler dataset.
 The most important predictor in the best model A4</figcaption>